-One comment was the same from all the artists — their art was in jeopardy because it was so difficult to support themselves — already many artisans had abandoned their art to work in low-paying jobs where they could be sure of an ongoing income.
+One comment was the same from all the artists — their art was in jeopardy of disappearing because it was so difficult to support themselves — already many artisans had abandoned their art to work in low-paying jobs where they could be sure of an ongoing income.
 They needed opportunities to continuously sell their work.

 The wheels started turning and I began to think, why not bring them to Chapala for an exhibition?

 Over the years, the structure of the Feria has changed.
 At first, I paid for everything and selected the artisans myself.
 I had no vision of how long the Feria might continue — it took on a life of its own!

 After four years, I needed help.
 I put an ad in the local paper that a meeting was being held to find volunteers.
 Eighteen people I had never met before attended and, by the end of the meeting, we had several volunteer coordinators to help carry the load.
 Some of those first volunteers are still with the Feria today.

 As we grew, the Artist Selection Committee was formed to oversee what artists would be invited each year — then, the Feria Gods found three state coordinators who would help select the artisans from their states; Oaxaca (Linda Hanna), Chiapas (Brigitte Ordoquy) and Michoacán (Terry Baumgart).

 It is not difficult to keep the show new and different every year because there are so many incredible Mexican artists.
 We have heard from some of the Feria's attendees that "the Feria is the same every year" — NO IT IS NOT.
 Some artists might return for a second year, however, every year we select at least 40-50 new artists from the total of 85.